 © 2010, Rebecca Barlow Jordan, Day-votions for Grandmothers (Grand Rapids, MI: Zondervan), All Rights Reserved

 Whether you honor your grandmother (or mom) on Grandparent’s Day, birthday, Christmas, or just any day, be sure and express your love and appreciation throughout the year.
-The Day-votions for Grandmothers book (and my other books) are always available on my site if you want an autographed copy, as well as in book stores.
+The Day-votions for Grandmothers book (and my other books) are always available on my books page.

-Don’t forget Mom!
-I’m excited about my recent discovery: a special that will allow you to purchase the Day-votions for Mothers book at great savings (look carefully for the hardover bargain price).
-However you choose to honor Moms and Grandmothers this year, you can be an encouragement to them with words, gifts, and special acitons that say, “You’re special!”
+Don’t forget Mom!.
+However you choose to honor Moms and Grandmothers this year, you can be an encouragement to them with words, gifts, and special actions that say, “You’re special!”
 “I love you!”